Saturday, 31 March 2018

 Books to help with Pathological Demand Avoidance and Autism

-The following books are ones which I definitely recommend for anyone who wants to understand more about Pathological Demand Avoidance specifically.
+The following books are ones I recommend for anyone who wants to understand more about Pathological Demand Avoidance specifically.
 Book cover Understanding Pathological Demand Avoidance Syndrome in children

 First up is Understanding Pathological Demand Avoidance Syndrome in Children.
 This is a guide for parents, teachers and other professionals which was first published in 2012.
 It draws on not only the research and papers of Professor Elizabeth Newson, who was the first to describe certain characteristics as the PDA syndrome, but also includes experiences of educational practitioners and accounts from parents and carers of children with PDA.